-Tree FAQ, References
+Tree References and Links

 - 1. To Learn more join Northern Nut Growers Association for information about all nut trees and also join the local chapter for your state at: http://nutgrowing.org/

 2. Ontario Hazelnut Association (OHA) This new association just north of New York State border was established to promote the establishment of a commercial hazelnut industry in Ontario.
 Farmers are encouraged to plant hazelnuts with established and new cultivars in Southern Ontario.
 Go to: http://ontariohazelnuts.com/.

 3. Upper Midwest Hazelnut Development Initiative (UMHDI) is a collaboration of growers and researchers working to develop a sustainable hazelnut industry in the Upper Midwest at http://midwesthazelnuts.org/

 4. Oregon Hazelnut Organization at http://www.oregonhazelnuts.org/ And they provide a grower book to review at: http://www.oregonhazelnuts.org/growers-corner/grower-handbook/